InfinityAlgo-Academy/LightHouse/plots/README.md

 # This will launch the charts web page in the browser
 # node analyze.js {out_directory}
 $ node analyze.js ./out-hello

+# Generate dashboard using a parent folder with multiple batch results
+$ node generate-dashboard.js out-parent-folder

+# Or you can specify each batch result explicitly
+$ node generate-dashboard.js out-1 out-2 out-3

 ```

 ### Advanced usage